 The Terminal Area Plan presents enlarged areas of the ALP and illustrate existing and proposed building and apron facilities in greater detail.
 The Terminal Area Plan generally seeks to present a detailed view of the terminal building, aircraft parking aprons, automobile parking areas, general aviation (GA) and corporate hangars, and non-aviation development areas.
-For Williston Municipal's ALP, two separate Terminal Area Plans were developed to highlight future development across multiple areas of the airfield.
+For SGJ's ALP, three separate Terminal Area Plans were developed to highlight future development across multiple areas of the airfield.
+These areas are described as the South GA, East Corporate and Main Terminal areas.